Trustpilot

 Clean your bath and shower

-Your bathroom mirrors will need a good clean after they’ve been hit with so much steam, soap, and water.
-Use your trusty lemon juice along with dish detergent and vinegar, to wipe down your mirrors, and make them look as good as new.
+Use lemon juice, detergent or vinegar to wipe down your mirrors, and make them look as good as new.

 Clean your shower curtains and bathmats

-Much like your bedclothes, get together any bathmats in your bathroom and put them in the washing machine for a thorough clean.
+Just like with your bedding, pick up any bathmats, towels, flannels and shower curtains and put them in the washing machine for a thorough clean.